BLOCKvIO/web-face-sdk/README.md

 #### Backing vAtom Updates

-You are able to listen to updates to the backing vAtom.
+Respond to updates to the backing vAtom, e.g. state updates, by adding an event listener.

 ```
     Blockv.onBackingVatomUpdate((vatom) => {